 Here are links to practice questions and other resources.
 If you know of any that are not on this list, please let us know!
 We want all teams to have the same practice resources.
 We will use the below resources to pull from for our recess practices.
+I will add links as they become available for the next year's competition.

 Author Pronunciation Guide - Author Name Pronunciation Guide